Head and Brain Injuries

 Our Workers’ Compensation attorneys will pursue full compensation for all of the expenses related to your injury.
 In addition, we will analyze your case to identify potential sources of financial compensation in addition to workers’ compensation.

-From offices in suburban Atlanta, Georgia, our Workers’ Compensation attorneys represent clients with head and brain injuries statewide.
+With an office conveniently located in Atlanta, Georgia, our Workers’ Compensation attorneys represent clients with head and brain injuries statewide.
 We are compassionate lawyers who care about the future of our clients.
 Please do not hesitate to call us for help at (404) 303-7770 or email us to arrange your free consultation.
 We understand that you have many questions that need answers.
 If you are unable to visit us in our office, we are happy to travel to meet you in your home or a place that is convenient to you.